 First, try a hard reset.
 Unplug, wait, then re-plug.
 Then, try launching the cam.
 Still nothing?
 Many Show owners have needed to factory reset their device to “wake up” their camera.
 We’ll teach you how to do the same.
-To factory reset your Show, simply press and hold the Mute and Volume Down buttons at the same time.
-Hold for about 15 seconds, until you see the Amazon boot screen.
+To factory reset your show, simply press and hold the Volume Down + Mute buttons at the same time.
+Hold for about 15 seconds until you see the Amazon boot screen.

 If you’ve still got no video, you may want to reach out to Amazon for a replacement (if your Echo Show is still under warranty).

 Maybe your Echo Show isn’t linking to your smart security.
-Or perhaps you’re having issues pairing up with a Bluetooth speaker.
-Device-pairing issues are wont to occur now and then, even with other Amazon Echo products.
+Perhaps you’re having issues pairing it with a Bluetooth speaker.
+Device-pairing issues will occur occasionally, even with other Amazon Echo products.
 The fixes are usually pretty straightforward though.
 For starters, if the device you want to pair to uses Wi-Fi, you’ll want to make sure both your Echo Show and the device are on the same network.
 If not, there’s the problem.
 Get your gear on the same network and you should be golden.

 No?
 Then let’s try something else.
-If the device you’re trying to pair with uses an Alexa skill, you can try deleting and re-adding the skill.
-To do so, pop open your Alexa app, tap Skills & Games, locate your device’s skill, select it, then tap Delete.
-Then, re-add the skill and try pairing the device to your Echo Show.
-You can also tell Alexa to re-add the skill with voice commands, too.
-Just be sure to enunciate.
+If the device you’re trying to pair with uses an Alexa skill, you can try deleting and re-adding the skill to your

 For Bluetooth profiles, Alexa supports both the Advanced Audio Distribution Profile (A2DP SNK) and Audio/Video Remote Control Profile.
 If your Bluetooth device doesn’t use either class, you’re not going to be able to link it with your Echo Show.